abelmanoj/project-ark/README.md

 3. Password generator application
 4. Money incrementing webpage

-If you want to try this project, run the index.html file.
+If you want to view this project, run the index.html file.